Ca' Foscari University of Venice: Organisation

-It also hosts the European Centre for Living Technology.
+It also hosts the European Centre for Living Technology as well as a Law Center.

-Corporate placement and campus drive

-Ca' Foscari provides vide network of corporate placement opportunities for its students and recently collaborated internationally for exploring students dynamics for international experience.
-The first Indian collaboration happened in December 2021 with TreeAndHumanKnot RisingIndia ThinkTank.

 Rankings

-Ca' Foscari is ranked among the best universities in Italy, ranking 5th in 2017 out of 89 universities.

 The QS World University Ranking by subject has placed Ca’ Foscari of Venice among the top 100 universities in the world for modern languages, among the top 150 in the world for humanities, and among the top 200 in the world for economics and management.

 The university also ranked as the third best public university in Italy for their quality of research according to ANVUR (the National Agency for the Evaluation of University Research Systems) in 2018.